 In March, the United Nations (UN) placed France on its police violence list on which it now is the only developed country joining ranks with states such as Venezuela, Sudan and Zimbabwe.
 Yet, the French government is refuting all criticism of international organisations and human rights institutions, as well as calls from the Council of Europe, AI and the independent French human rights authority le Défenseur des Droits to put an end to the use of LBD.
 Interior Minister Castaner objected by stating that ‘French people [are allowed] to express themselves every day in our Grand Débat.
 We are already investigating the issue of police violence.’
 And Secretary of State to PM Philippe, Benjamin Griveaux, responded to the UN’s decision: ‘I must say, I am surprised to find ourselves on a list between Venezuela and Haiti, where there have been death [due to force].’

 Contributing to tensions are accusations of the police using illegitimate force against journalists and children.
 In early December 2018, parallel to the Gilets Jaunes protests, high school demonstrations against a planned school reforms, were taking place.
 In a Parisian suburb a peacefully protesting student was, according to AI, hit in the face by a LBD rubber projectile.
-A couple of days a video went viral showing students being forced by riot police to kneel with their hands behind their heads or handcuffed behind their backs.
+Around the same time, a video went viral showing students being forced by riot police to kneel with their hands behind their heads or handcuffed behind their backs.
 According to lawyer Mourad Battikh, some of the students might have been kept in this position for up to four hours which would constitute a form of cruel and degrading treatment prohibited under international law.
 In addition to that, a number of journalists were injured.
 Some of the claim they had been deliberately targeted and repeatedly shot with LBD rubber bullets despite being clearly identifiable as press.

 The task of the French police is undoubtedly a difficult one, especially given their already bad working conditions with the result of a worrying wave of suicides among the ranks of the police nationale.
 The EU Commissioner for Human Rights took note of them ‘working in the context of high tensions and fatigue’ and stressed the importance of adequate salaries, sufficient time off work, as well as psychological support and human rights training throughout the police officers’ careers.